-Marymount’s Doctor of Nursing Practice (D.N.P.) program provides the knowledge, skills, and abilities needed to negotiate the health care system as an advanced practice nurse.
+Marymount’s Doctor of Nursing Practice (DNP) program provides the knowledge, skills, and abilities needed to negotiate the health care system.

-Acquired skills include those needed to diagnose and treat client health problems, develop evidence-based practice protocols, develop and utilize databases, and apply epidemiological methods.
+Students in a post-baccalaureate track, acquire skills needed to diagnose and treat client health problems, develop evidence-based practice protocols, develop and utilize databases, and apply epidemiological methods.

-Students will endeavor to develop new models of care delivery and to become experts in a specific area of nursing.
-Further, students will expand their knowledge of health care policy and economics so as to better negotiate and influence the health care delivery system and to advocate for improved care for individuals and aggregates.
+Additionally, all DNP students will endeavor to develop new models of care delivery.
+Further, students will expand their knowledge of health care policy and economics so as to better negotiate and influence health care delivery systems.
+Our students become advocates, caring for individuals and organizations through development of systems leadership skills.

 Upon successful completion of this program, students will be able to